wp-plugins/updraftplus/readme.txt

 * FIX: Fix a corner-case (race condition) where UD might try to upload the same archive twice
 * FIX: Detection of pre-WP 3.5 hard-coded uploads paths upon site clone had stopped working
 * FIX: Fix bug in Importer add-on which could halt restorations of 3rd-party backups from the BackupWordPress plugin
+* FIX: Fix bug in the informational disk space consumption calculation in the expert tools section
 * TWEAK: Catch + log errors thrown by phpMailer
+* TWEAK: Merge Google SDK tweak from https://github.com/google/google-api-php-client/pull/189 to deal with buggy curl/proxy combinations with Google Drive
 * TWEAK: Prevent PHP log notice being generated on "Backup Now"
-* TWEAK: Change default zip split size to 600Mb on new installs
+* TWEAK: Change default zip split size to 500Mb on new installs
 * TWEAK: Do not rely on PHP's disk_free_space() when it returns (int)0
 * TWEAK: Check database connection after auto-backup
 * TWEAK: More helpful message if uploading a backup when local storage is not writable